microsoft/playwright/docs/src/docker.md

 ## (Experimental) Playwright Test Docker Integration
 * langs: js

-Docker container provides a consistent environment, eliminating browser rendering differences across platforms.
 Playwright Test now ships an **experimental** Docker integration.
+The Docker container provides a consistent environment, eliminating browser rendering differences across platforms.
 With this integration, **only** browser binaries are running inside a Docker container, while all the code is still running on the host operating system.